 Yes.
-In 2019 a nonprofit was created with the mission to continue to provide camping experiences for our special friends.
-The name ESG Foundation was chosen to honor 3 people who were instrumental to this ministry.
+In 2019 a nonprofit was created with the mission to continue to provide camping experiences for individuals with special needs.
+The name ESG Foundation was chosen to honor 3 of many people who were instrumental to this ministry.
 E – Barbara Euler, S – Larry Stephens and G – Judy Gattis.
-We do business as Special Camps Foundation because its less confusing to our campers and their families.
+We do business as Special Camps simply because its less confusing to our campers and camper families.

 Who can attend camp?

 Individuals with cognitive disabilities who can readily participate in group experiences are invited to enroll.
 Individuals should be ambulatory with good toileting skills, capable of following directions, and able to feed, dress, and take care of their personal hygiene with little to no assistance.

 What is the difference in the 3 camps?

 We offer 3 camping programs designed for a range of ages.
 Our Youth Camp is designed for those ages 13 – 25.
 Our Adult Summer Camp is designed for ages 25 – 45.
 Our Older Adult Camp is designed for ages 45 and up.

 It is our goal that no camper be excluded because of ability to pay.
 Need-based scholarships are available.
 For more information, please email email@example.com asking for more information.

 What is a typical day for a camper?